Teeldinho/Vanilla-Store/README.md

 # Vanilla-Store

- This project aims to use VanillaJS and HTML along with Tailwind CSS to create a product list in a composable manner.
+This project aims to use Vanilla JavaScript and HTML along with Tailwind CSS to create a product list in a composable manner.